Brothers. In Arms. And Out

 “I needed to get a document notarized,” he explained.
 “When the notary asked for my government-issued identification, instead of my drivers license, I showed my State of Florida Medical Marijuana Use Registry card.”

 “At first he refused to take it.
 We got into a thirty-minute debate about medical marijuana.
-Long story short — I got the document notarized, and the notary is going to check with his doctor to see if medical marijuana might be good for his arthritis.”
+Long story short — I got the document notarized, and the notary is going to check with his doctor to see if medical marijuana might be a good treatment for his arthritis.”

 “I make them say no. And then I don’t accept it,” he said, almost defiantly.